mikpeace/CarSalesAnalysis-Aug2024/README.md

   Provide insights of new emerging competitions and their impact on other automotive companies.

 ## Data
-  The data for this analysis is stored in the 'car_sales_data_august_2024.csv' file contains sales figures of car makers used as data for writing queries.
+  The data for this analysis is stored in the 'car_sales_data_august_2024.csv' file, which
+  contains sales figures of car makers used as data for writing queries.
-## Key Columns and Descriptions
+## Key Columns
   Name,
   YoY_sales_aug'24,
   YoY_sales_aug'23,